AbdurRahman9594/mlops-predict-customer-feelings/README.md

 zenml stack register mlflow_stack -a default -o default -d mlflow -e mlflow_tracker --set

 zenml stack describe
+______________________________________________________________________________________________
 python3.9 run_pipeline.py
-______________________________________________________________________________________________

-Now, when the above command, you will get a file path, immediately below the above command.
-So, copy that, and paste in the below command and run it.
+Now, when run the above command, you will immediately get a file path below the above command.
+So, copy that, paste it into the below command, and run it.

 mlflow ui --backend-store-uri "file path obtained from python3.9 run_pipeline.py command"